Prosciutto32/Tesi-RAG/README.md

 Install **Ollama** following the instructions in the [Ollama documentation](https://ollama.com/doc).

-After installation, you must download the **language and embedding models** referenced in the `chat_models` and `embedding_models` arrays within the application's source code.
+After installation, you must download the **language and embedding models** referenced in the `chat_models` and `embedding_models` arrays within the application's source code "streamlit_unito".

 ### 2. Install Python Dependencies